 However, for large observation distances, where the angular resolution of the eye becomes insufficient, the apparent brightness is reduced despite the constant luminance.

-Some typical examples for luminance values:
+Some typical examples of luminance values:

 - the Moon: 2.5 · 103 cd/m2 (seen through the clear atmosphere)